About EDI mapping: an overview for CPG suppliers

 EDI in the CPG supply chain typically involves the exchange of documents such as purchase orders, invoices, shipping notices, and payment remittances between CPG suppliers and their retail or distributor customers.
 Each of these documents contains specific data fields that need to be mapped to the corresponding fields in the recipient's system.
 A purchase order from a retailer may contain information such as product codes, quantities, and delivery dates, which the supplier must map to their own system to understand and fulfill the order.

-For example, when Walmart sends a purchase order to a supplier, the EDI mapping process translates the order into a format that is compatible with the supplier’s EDI compliance platform and internal systems, allowing them to understand the order details and process the order, including picking, packing, shipping, and invoicing.
-Similarly, when the supplier sends a shipping notice or an invoice to Walmart, EDI mapping ensures that the data is accurately translated and integrated into Walmart's back-office systems in a compliant way.
-This standardized approach streamlines the exchange of information, automates processes, and reduces the likelihood of errors, benefiting both Walmart and the vendor in their supply chain operations.
+For example, when a retailer sends a purchase order to a supplier, the EDI mapping process translates the order into a format that is compatible with the supplier’s EDI compliance platform and internal systems, allowing them to understand the order details and process the order, including picking, packing, shipping, and invoicing.
+Similarly, when the supplier sends a shipping notice or an invoice to the retailer, EDI mapping ensures that the data is accurately translated and integrated into the retailer's back-office systems in a compliant way.
+This standardized approach streamlines the exchange of information, automates processes, and reduces the likelihood of errors, benefiting both the retailer and the vendor in their supply chain operations.

 Efficient and accurate EDI mapping is essential for suppliers to remain compliant with their customer requirements, operate efficiently, and ensure customer satisfaction.